 Increasing business alone is difficult because most customers buy nearly everything from their current distributor.
-Increased sales nearly always happens on your customer doing more lab testing.
+Increased sales nearly always happens only if your customer is doing more lab testing.

 Increasing the selling price - especially on so-called “hot list” items - can be tricky.
 It should only be done at the first of the year when you can blame it on manufacturer cost increases.
 But for people under contract, the ability to incrementally increase prices even if costs have not increased is baked into most contracts☩.

 ✤The distributor controls the definition of “cost.”
-It is almost never the actual transfer price of the item, butrather a “fully burdened” cost in which any number of arbitrary expenses are added to reduce the amount of commission due or to discourage customers from buying the product by artificially inflating the cost.
+It is almost never the actual transfer price of the item, but rather a “fully burdened” cost to which any number of arbitrary expenses are added to reduce the amount of commission due or to discourage customers from buying the product by artificially inflating the cost.

 Some customers actually do push back on the price or fee increases!
 But it is not common.
 Why?

 It’s hard to get an audience.
-Many small to midsize customers no longer have a sales rep assigned to their account or have a telesales rep. You can bend their ear all you want but they have the perfect defense: “I have no control over the situation.
+Many small to midsize customers no longer have any sales rep assigned to their account, or they have a telesales rep. You can bend their ear all you want, but they have the perfect defense: “I have no control over the situation.
 It’s above my pay grade.”

 They hide behind the contract.
 Many smaller customers sign on to group or “generic” agreements / contracts.
 The distributor will always be able to insist that what they are doing is within the bounds of the agreement, unless, of course, you want to cancel out and try to do better on your own.